simplecircuitsmodular/simplecircuitsmodular.github.io/README.md

 #### [Drone](https://simplecircuitsmodular.github.io/drone/)

-This module is the only pure analog module I've designed so far.
+This module is the first true analog module I have designed.
 Based on a reverse avalanche transistor oscillator, the module offers a saw wave drone with built in passive filtering.
 It features 3 oscillators and a tone control but requires amplification to reach modular levels.

 #### [Drums](https://simplecircuitsmodular.github.io/drums/)